Quodatum/basex-node/README.md

 # basex - A BaseX client for node.js
 ===========================

 This is BaseX client for Node.js.
 It is work in progress.
+It uses the client interface via a socket connection to the BaseX server.

 [BaseX](http://basex.org/) is a very light-weight, high-performance and scalable XML Database engine and XPath/XQuery 3.0 Processor,